ProjectEvergreen/greenwood/www/pages/getting-started/install.md

 ## Installation

-Make sure you have the pre-requsite [system requirements](/getting-started/system-requirements) already installed before installing greenwood.
+Make sure you have the prerequisite [system requirements](/getting-started/system-requirements) already installed before installing greenwood.

 Greenwood can be installed by cloning the repository or via package managers such as npm/yarn/npx.